NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 1. Walk through your algorithm and know exactly what you are going to do before starting to code, think of needed variables and data structures for instance.

 1. Code!
 Make sure to have a:
-    1. (Consistent) code style: use descriptive variable names, and you may refer for them with abbreviations later.
+    1. (Consistent) code style: Use descriptive variable names, and you may refer to them with abbreviations later.
     1. Modular code: before coding, not after.

 1. **TEST**!